luisrock/learndash-image-taxonomify/readme.txt

 Requires at least: 5.0
 Tested up to: 5.7
 Requires PHP: 5.6
-Stable tag: 1.0.1
+Stable tag: 1.1.0
 License: GNU General Public License v3.0
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-**Image Taxonomify for LearnDash** is the ultimate way to place a text box containing taxonomy text (category,tag,etc) on top of your LearnDash course image grid.
+**Image Taxonomify for LearnDash** allows you to place a text box with taxonomy text (category, tag, etc) on top of your LearnDash course image grid.

 == Description ==
-Image Taxonomify for LearnDash is the ultimate way to place a text box containing taxonomy text (category,tag,etc) on top of your LearnDash course image grid.
+Image Taxonomify for LearnDash allows you to place a text box with taxonomy text (category, tag, etc) on top of your LearnDash course image grid.

 Main features: